Marlins vs. Rays Player Props Betting Odds

 Soler Stats

-- Soler has picked up at least one hit in two straight games.
-During his last five outings he is hitting .190 with a double, three home runs and four RBI.
+- Soler brings a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .211 with a double, two home runs and three RBI.

 Soler Recent Games